le-roux/Makahiya/README.md

 Structure:
 - ChibiOS_16.1.5/: directory containing the ChibiOS code (writtent by Giovanni Di Sirio).
-- olimexP407/: directory containing the code specific to the project and that runs on the development board.
+- Project/: directory containing the code specific to the project and that runs on the development board.
+- helix/: directory containing the helix library use to decode MP3 files
+- Server/: directory containing the code specific to the server
-- code/: directory containing code related to the project but that doesn't run on the development board but on a laptop.
+- PCB/: directory containing evrything related to the PCB conception including the routing table and the schematic
-- test/: automatic tests

-What's working now:
-- The detection algorithm for touches and slides can be found in the code/ directory.
-Related tests are on the test/ directory.
-- The audio driver is working.
-It's located in the olimexP407/ directory.
-    It's able to read a mp3 file from the serial link (serial over USB), to decode it on the microprocessor and to send it to the codec that will play it.
-Plug your earphones on the jack plug to hear your music.
-This repository contains all the files related to the server.

-SERVER

-List of the files (and short description):
-- **requirements.txt**: list of the Python packages needed by the server.
-- **setup.py**: for configuration
-- **production.ini**: the configuration file for production (to use on the server).
-- **tests.ini**: the configuration file for the automatic tests (used for continuous integration).
-- **makahiya/**: all the Python code of the server.